gxchain/whitepaper/en/whitepaper.md

 #### **Jun Yao**
 Blockchain developer

-As a JAVA engineer, Jun is used to working at treefinance.com as a core developer, he is proficient in data collection, data mining, and data analysis.
+As a JAVA engineer, Jun used to working at treefinance.com as a core developer, and he is proficient in data collection, data mining, and data analysis.

 #### **Dongming Shen**
 Blockchain developer